Chapter 1 Climate Change Basics

 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
 The IPCC prepares comprehensive Assessment Reports about the state of scientific, technical, and socio-economic knowledge on climate change, its impacts and future risks, and options for reducing the rate at which climate change is taking place.

-The IPCC in 2019 reported that levels of carbon dioxide in the atmosphere were higher than at any time in at least two million years.
-The earth’s average surface temperature has increased faster since 1970 than in any other 50-year period over at least the last 2,000 years.
+In 2019 the IPCC reported that levels of carbon dioxide in the atmosphere were higher than at any time in at least two million years.
+The Earth’s average surface temperature has increased faster since 1970 than in any other 50-year period over at least the last 2,000 years.
 Between 2011 and 2020, the annual average area of sea ice coverage in the Arctic reached its lowest level since at least 1850.
 And the global average sea level has risen faster since 1900 than over any preceding century in at least the last 3,000 years.

 “It is unequivocal that human influence has warmed the atmosphere, ocean, and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere, and biosphere have occurred.”